sodascience/metasyn-disclosure-control/README.md

 ### String

-Currently only Faker distribution is implemented (which doesn't do anything on its own, since it's already not using the original data).
-The regex distribution should also be implemented at some point.
+Currently only Faker distribution is implemented (which is the same as the MetaSynth base package, since the distribution is not fit to any data).
+The regex distribution is currently not implemented.

 ### Categorical